100 Ways To Live More Sustainably | Simple & Practical Tips

 44. Use a handkerchief rather than disposable tissues: Handkerchiefs can be washed and reused, reducing waste.

-45. Try eco-friendly diapers: This will obviously save you tons of money and reduce a bunch of waste.
+45. Try cloth diapers: This will obviously save you tons of money and reduce a bunch of waste.

-46. Breastfeed if possible: Another eco-friendly parenting tip that will save you money and reduce waste.
+46. Breastfeed whenever possible: Another eco-friendly parenting tip that will save you money and reduce waste.

 47. Keep your own personal hand towel: Keep this on you at home, work, etc. Reusable towels can reduce the need for disposable paper towels.